 Author: Guest Contributor

 More and more research is showing that the key to lifelong good health is what experts call “lifestyle medicine” — making simple changes in diet, exercise, and stress management.
-To help you turn that knowledge into results, we’ve put together this manageable list of health and wellness tips to be healthy in order to inform others how to have a healthy body!
+To help you turn that knowledge into results, we’ve put together this manageable list of health and wellness tips to be healthy and to help inform others how to have a healthy body!

 We asked three experts — a naturopathic physician, a dietitian, and a personal trainer — to tell us the top five simple-but-significant lifestyle-medicine changes they recommend to improve your health and start living a healthier lifestyle.

 Besides giving you three different takes on how to pick your health battles, this list gives you choices you can make without being whisked off to a reality-show fat farm — or buying a second freezer for those calorie-controlled, pre-portioned frozen meals.
 Read on to discover things to do to stay healthy.

 Research shows a healthy positive attitude helps build a healthier immune system and boosts overall health.
 Your body believes what you think, so focus on the positive.
 This is a great first tip for how to ensure you have a healthy body and mind in order to live a healthier lifestyle!

 Shoot for five servings of vegetables a day — raw, steamed, or stir-fried.
 A diet high in vegetables is associated with a reduced risk of developing cancers of the lung, colon, breast, cervix, esophagus, stomach, bladder, pancreas, and ovaries.
 And many of the most powerful phytonutrients are the ones with the boldest colors — such as broccoli, cabbage, carrots, tomatoes, grapes, and leafy greens.